 Deadline: April 28th

-The Independent College Fund of New Jersey founded the PNC-Barry Gillman Humanitarian Scholarship for $5,000 to encourage two full-time juniors or seniors at 14 ICFNJ-member colleges, such as Fairleigh Dickinson, Bloomfield, Felician, and Saint Peter’s.
-Suitable applicants will have finished 60+ credits, possess a cumulative GPA over 3.0, display good citizenship, and engage in volunteer service projects.
-Preference is given to individuals who’ve selected legal professions.
+The Independent College Fund of New Jersey offers the PNC-Barry Gillman Humanitarian Scholarship for $5,000.
+It’s to encourage two full-time juniors or seniors at 14 ICFNJ-member colleges, such as:

 Contact